CONTACT / STAFF

-- Jon Levitow, Yiddish language teacher, Stanford University and U.C.
+- Jon Levitow, Yiddish language teacher, Stanford University & U.C.
 Santa Cruz

-- Gabriella Safran, Ph.D., Professor, Dept. of Slavic Languages and LIteratures, Stanford University
+- Gabriella Safran, Ph.D., Professor, Dept. of Slavic Languages & LIteratures, Stanford University

 - Joel Schechter, D.F.A., Professor, Theatre Arts Department, San Francisco State University

-- Martin Schwartz, Ph.D., Professor, Dept. of Near Eastern Studies, U.C.Berkeley
+- Martin Schwartz, Ph.D., Professor Emeritus, Dept. of Near Eastern Studies, U.C.Berkeley

 - Cookie Segelstein, Musician, Veretski Pass

-- Naomi Seidman, Ph.D., Director, Dinner Center For Jewish Studies, Graduate Theological Union (Berkeley)
+- Naomi Seidman, Ph.D., Director of Dinner Center For Jewish Studies, Graduate Theological Union (Berkeley)

-- Ellie Shapiro, Director, Jewish Music Festival, a fiscally sponsored project of the Jewish Community Center of the East Bay
+- Ellie Shapiro, Educator & former Director of Jewish Music Festival, a fiscally-sponsored project of the Jewish Community Center of the East Bay

-- Francesco Spagnolo, Musician, Musicologist, and Curator of Collections, Magnes Collection of Jewish Art and Life, Bancroft Library, U.C.Berkeley
+- Francesco Spagnolo, Musician, Musicologist, & Curator of Collections, Magnes Collection of Jewish Art and Life, Bancroft Library, U.C.Berkeley